wp-plugins/leaguemanager/readme.txt

 * dynamic ranking of teams by any number of table columns
 * automatic ranking of teams
 * breadcrumb navigation included
-* widget to display competitions and standings in your sidebar
+* activate/deactivate league toggling (since Version 1.3)
+* widget for each active league (since Version 1.3)

 For further notes on using the plugin see the section below.